Skip to main content ] Facebook Twitter Member area

 There are many ways that UV rays can affect an older person’s skin or cause more serious conditions, which can include:

-• Solar (actinic) keratoses, also known as sunspots or rough/scaly patches
+• solar (actinic) keratoses, also known as sunspots or rough/scaly patches;

-• Increase the number of wrinkles on a person
+• increase the number of wrinkles on a person;

-• Reduce skin elasticity
+• reduce skin elasticity;

-• Lead to the more deadly, but less common, melanomas with roughly 17,756 cases estimated in 2022
+• lead to the more deadly, but less common, melanomas with roughly 17,756 cases estimated in 2022.

 The Cancer Council wants people to be mindful that incidental exposure is really common, which includes gardening at home, walking to get a coffee, or having a backyard BBQ.

 “It is the same sun and it is still the same UV that can do the damage.
-It’s important to not just be concerned about burning but also that exposure leads to tanned skin because tanning is a sign that your skin is already damaged and trying desperately to protect itself against further damage,” explains Ms Walker.
+It’s important to not just be concerned about burning but also that exposure leads to tanned skin because tanning is a sign that your skin is already damaged and trying desperately to protect itself against further damage,” explained Ms Walker.

 Risk factors for sun damage

-• Older people due to their age
+• older people due to their age;

-• Having fair hair, light coloured eyes – like blue or green – or fair skin
+• having fair hair, light-coloured eyes — like blue or green — or fair skin;

-• A history of bad sunburns
+• a history of bad sunburns;

-• Medications that increase photosensitivity
+• medications that increase photosensitivity; and

-• Someone who is immunocompromised
+• someone who is immunocompromised.

 If you are at high risk of developing skin cancer or more susceptible to sun damage, talk to your health professional about surveillance plans, for example, how often you should get your skin checked by a professional.